This game is expected to be rated PEGI 7

 Rated 9+ on Apple App Store for Infrequent/Mild Cartoon or Fantasy Violence.

-Our Card of Darkness Accessibility Report details 17 accessibility features:
+Our Card of Darkness Accessibility Report documents 17 accessibility features:

 Our experts have hand-picked the following similar games for you.
 These offer a similar way to play to Card of Darkness or are games with a similar theme or topic.
 These are good alternative games to Card of Darkness.